 In 2013, James was listed in the International Who's Who of Patent Lawyers.
 In 2009, 2010, 2011, 2012, and 2013, he was selected for inclusion in Northern California Super Lawyers in the field of Intellectual Property Litigation.
 In 2006, Bay Area Lawyer Magazine named James one of the "Top Lawyers in the Bay Area" for Intellectual Property law.

 James has served on numerous firm committees.
 He is a current member of the Compensation Committee and has previously served on the firm's Policy, Partner Nominating, Business Development, and Associate Development committees.

 James is a member of the board of directors and a co-chair of the Partner Committee of the Asian Pacific American Bar Association Silicon Valley (APABA-SV).
 He is also a member of the board of directors of the Asian Pacific American Bar Association Silicon Valley Charity.

 Prior to joining the firm, James served as a law clerk to Chief Judge Alan C. Kay in the United States District Court for the District of Hawaii.
-He was also an electrical engineer for the General Motors Corporation, where he worked for many different operations, including the General Motors Technological Center (Warren, MI), Opel Motors (Russelsheim, Germany), Vauxhall Motors (Luton, England), and GM's Cadillac Assembly Plant (Detroit, Michigan).SELECT CLIENTS:
+He was previously an electrical engineer for the General Motors Corporation, where he worked for many different operations, including the General Motors Technological Center (Warren, Michigan), Opel Motors (Russelsheim, Germany), Vauxhall Motors (Luton, England), and GM's Cadillac Assembly Plant (Detroit, Michigan).NOTABLE CASES: